List of Brentford F.C. players (1–24 appearances)

-Current first team midfielder Myles Peart-Harris has made between 1 and 24 appearances for Brentford.
+Current first team attacking midfielder Romelle Donovan has made between 1 and 24 appearances for Brentford.

 Brentford Football Club is an English professional football club based in Brentford, Hounslow, London.
 Between 1897 and 1920, the first team competed in the London League, Southern League and Western League.
 Since 1920, the first team has competed in the Football League, the Premier League and other nationally and internationally organised competitions.
 All players who have played between 1 and 24 such matches are listed below.

 Records and notable players

 Players who finished their Brentford careers with 24 appearances are Micky Cook, Joe Craddock, Ryan Denys, Micky Droy, Brian Etheridge, Tommy Finney, Scott Fitzgerald, John Halls, Tommy Leigh, Roddy McLeod, Sammy Moore, Sidney Mulford, Mark Peters and Harry Stott.
 Roddy McLeod scored 14 goals in his 24 appearances and is the highest scorer on this list.

 Campbell (1895), John Cairns, Herbert Farnfield, C. W. Fox, Bernard Kelly, James Lockwood, J. McMillan, Thomas Meehan, Montell Moore, William Price, Jerrome Sobers and Bobby Wilson finished their Brentford careers having scored on their only appearance for the club.
 C. Ward scored 9 goals in six appearances and Richard Sloley scored seven goals in six appearances.
 'A. Newman' (an alias) scored two goals on his sole appearance in 1898 and L. Ingram scored two goals in his two appearances.

-Current Brentford players who have made between 1 and 24 appearances are Benjamin Arthur, Ellery Balcombe, Ethan Brierley, Fábio Carvalho, Romelle Donovan, Jordan Henderson, Kim Ji-soo, Caoimhín Kelleher, Yunus Emre Konak, Paris Maghoma, Jayden Meghoma, Antoni Milambo, Reiss Nelson, Gustavo Nunes, Michael Olakigbe, Dango Ouattara, Myles Peart-Harris, Igor Thiago, Ryan Trevitt, Hákon Valdimarsson and Tony Yogane.
+Current Brentford players who have made between 1 and 24 appearances are Jaidon Anthony, Benjamin Arthur, Ellery Balcombe, Luka Bentt, El Hadji Malick Diouf, Romelle Donovan, Kaye Furo, Kim Ji-soo, Yunus Emre Konak, Jayden Meghoma, Antoni Milambo, Gustavo Nunes, Michael Olakigbe, Mamadou Sangaré, Jannik Schuster, Hákon Valdimarsson and Callum Wilson.